acgetchell/bistellar-flip/README.md

 ## Algorithm

     1. Obtain the pivot edge.
-    2. Obtain the two vertices comprising the pivot edge.
+    2. Obtain the 2 vertices comprising the pivot edge.
     3. Obtain the 4 remaining vertices of the 6 vertices in the 4-cell complex.
     4. Obtain the new pivot edge.
     5. Obtain the 8 neighboring cells of the 4-cell complex.